 Can I still receive coverage for my therapy sessions with MCCC?

-To help make this process easier, we also offer a step-by-step insurance call guide that outlines the key questions to ask your insurance company about out of network therapy coverage and reimbursement.
+Here is a step-by-step insurance call guide that outlines the key questions to ask your insurance company about out of network therapy coverage and reimbursement.

 This sounds complicated.
 Is there support available to help with insurance reimbursement?